fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 ### What is the TLS Handshake?
 The TLS Handshake is a process used to establish a secure connection, once a TCP connection has been established, and part of the _encryption_ capabilities of TLS.
 It relies on both an asymmetric and symmetric key encryption.

 1. The client will send a `ClientHello` message to the server, indicating a desire to set up a TLS connection.
-Part of this `ClientHello` message will include the highest version of the TLS that the client can support, as well as a list of Cipher Suites that the client can use to encrypt keys.
+Part of this `ClientHello` message will include the highest version of the TLS protocol that the client can support, as well as a list of Cipher Suites that the client can use to encrypt keys.
 2. Upon receiving the `ClientHello`, the server will return a `ServerHello` message, which sets the TLS protocol version, as well as the Cipher Suite to be used for key encryption.
 The `ServerHello` message also includes a _certificate_, which includes the server's public key, and a `ServerHelloDone` marker to indicate the server regards this part of the handshake as done.
 3. Once the client has received the `ServerHello` message, the key exchange process beings.
 The actual process depends on the algorithm used (decided from the Cipher Suite).